Nutritional therapists provide personalised nutrition, dietary and lifestyle recommendations to help enhance an individual's health and wellbeing

 Being self-employed means you can set your own working hours to a certain extent, although you may have to be flexible to suit your clients' needs.
 For example, you may choose to work some evenings or weekends.

-Initial consultations will usually take 60 to 90 minutes in order to properly assess the client's current health problems, medical and family history, diet and lifestyle.
+Initial consultations will usually take 60 to 90 minutes, to properly assess the client's current health problems, medical and family history, diet and lifestyle.
 Follow-up consultations typically last between 30 and 60 minutes.
 Appointments are typically four to six weeks apart, depending on the case.

 What to expect